skejserjensen/cwb-vim/README.md

 "Path to CWB on your system, must be set for the plug-in to work. let g:CWBPath = ""

-"Path to expect on your system, it is only necessary to set this if your system do not have Which installed. let g:ExpectPath = system("which expect")
+"Path to Expect on your system, must be set if Which or Expect is not part of path on your system. let g:ExpectPath = system("which expect")

-"Name of buffer used for the output from CWB, the plug-in will clean and use the buffer if it allready exists. g:CWBOutputBuffer = "__cwb_output__"
+"The buffer used for the output from CWB, the plug-in will reuse the buffer if it allready exists. g:CWBOutputBuffer = "__cwb_output__"
 ```